BazaroZero/drf-sms-auth/README.md

-# shering-api
+# SMS auth on Django Rest

 ## Usage

 You should have poetry and docker installed

 - Initialize environment and install dependencies

 ```
 poetry install
 ```

-- Create .env file in shering\config directory as in the example
+- Create .env file in drf-sms-auth\config directory as in the example

 - Run database

 ```
-docker-compose --env-file shering\config\.env up
+docker-compose --env-file drf-sms-auth\config\.env up
 ```

 - Apply migrations